bhatti/PlexServices/README.md

 ### Auto-Deploying
-In addition to specifying services manually for deployment, PlexService provides support to scan all services in your application package that implement ServiceConfig annotation and deploy them, e.g.
+In addition to specifying services manually for deployment, PlexServices provides support to scan all services in your application package that implement ServiceConfig annotation and deploy them, e.g.
 ```bash
 java com.plexobject.deploy.AutoDeployer bugger.properties